NickAger/API-technologies/README.md

 * https://www.apollographql.com
 * [GRPC](https://grpc.io) - "Define your service using Protocol Buffers ...
 Automatically generate idiomatic client and server stubs for your service in a variety of languages and platforms"
 * [swagger](https://swagger.io) - "The Best APIs are Built with Swagger Tools"
+* "Why spend time building an API at all?
+Just point Postgrest at your PostreSQL database and you get a REST api for free.
+There’s similar projects for graphql and other DBs"

 ## Contract checkers